SharePoint

 Learn more about AMR efforts undertaken by AMRCO in education, surveillance and risk assessment, research and optimisation of antimicrobial use in the subsequent sections.

-World AMR Awareness Week Social Media Campaigns
+World AMR Awareness Week social media campaigns

-Held annually from 18 to 24 November, World AMR Awareness Week (WAAW) aims to increase awareness of global AMR and encourage best practices among the public, healthcare workers and policy makers to prevent further emergence and spread of AMR.
+Held annually from 18 to 24 November, the World AMR Awareness Week (WAAW) aims to increase awareness of AMR and encourage best practices among the public, healthcare workers and policy makers to prevent further emergence and spread of AMR.

 Download these AMR graphics for sharing on social media: